dataace01/Customer-Complaints-Classification-using-BERT-Model/README.md

 # Business Overview

-So far, in this series of NLP projects for my multiclass text classification problem, I have come across several algorithms such as; the Naïve Bayes algorithm, skip-gram model, Recurrent Neural Network (RNN), and Long Short-Term Memory (LSTM) as well as attention mechanism.
-I built and implemented all these models from scratch.
 In this particular project, I will be using a pre-trained model to predict my text known as BERT.
 BERT is an open-source ML framework for Natural Language Processing.
 BERT stands for Bidirectional Encoder Representations and is a pre-trained model from Google known for producing state-of-the-art results in a wide variety of NLP tasks.
 ## Aim

 To perform multiclass text classification on the dataset using the pre-trained BERT model.